Graphic Design

 GD 485: Graphic Design Internship

 An internship is required for all students in the graphic design major, both B.A. and B.F.A.
 Students arrange internships that offer experiences with mentoring professionals in client-based design firms, design studios or in-house design departments.
 A faculty member serves as the student’s internship sponsor.
 Students must submit an internship contract application to the Harrington Center for Experiential Learning for approval prior to beginning the internship.
 Graded Pass/Fail.
-Internships are arranged through the Harrington Center with approval and evaluation by faculty sponsors.
-Specific information is available from the Harrington Center.
+Internships are arranged through the Harrington Center for Experiential Learning with approval and evaluation by faculty sponsors.

 GD 490: Design Methodologies

 This advanced graphic design course focuses on context, process and theory and provides the opportunity for students to apply their design capabilities to complex and integrated independent projects.
-Students will be expected to engage in relevant research, to consider conceptual possibilities for visual communication broadly and deeply and to develop advanced creative problem-solving skills.
+Students will be expected to engage in relevant research, to consider conceptual possibilities for visual communication broadly and deeply and to develop advanced creative problem solving skills.